Hurricane Isbell: Meteorological history

-Hurricane Isbell was first identified as a weak tropical disturbance on October 7, 1964 over the western Caribbean.
+Hurricane Isbell was first identified as a weak tropical disturbance on October 7 over the western Caribbean.
 Situated to the south of a diffuse trough, the system remained weak and relatively disorganized as it moved generally northwest near Honduras and Nicaragua.
 Despite the presence of an upper-level anticyclone, which promotes favorable outflow for tropical cyclones and aids in tropical cyclogenesis, a lack of distinct low-level inflow inhibited intensification.
 Additionally, an area of warm mid-tropospheric air was present within the cyclone.
-Though a disheveled system, it is analyzed to have become a tropical depression by 12:00 UTC on October 8.
-The following day, the depression skirted the eastern coast of Honduras.
+Though a disheveled system, it is analyzed to have become a tropical depression by 06:00 UTC on October 9.
+The depression skirted the eastern coast of Honduras, producing gusts of 40 mi/h in squalls.
 Operationally, it was not until October 10 that the Weather Bureau initiated advisories on the depression.
-On that date, a weather reconnaissance mission into the system found a weak low-level circulation with a barometric pressure of 1007.3 mb (hPa; 29.75 inHg) and winds of 20–30 mph in squalls.
-Throughout October 11 and 12, the depression slowly executed a tight cyclonic loop over the northwestern Caribbean Sea.
-It finally organized into a tropical storm and was given the name Isbell by 00:00 UTC on October 13 after completing the loop and acquiring a north-northeast trajectory.
+On that date, a weather reconnaissance mission into the system found a weak low-level circulation with a barometric pressure of 1007.3 mb (hPa; 29.75 inHg) and winds of 20–30 mph.
+Throughout October 11 and 12, the cyclone slowly executed a tight cyclonic loop over the northwestern Caribbean Sea, alternating between depression and storm status; it was initially named Isbell for 12 hours on October 11.
+Ship and aircraft data showed a larger-than-usual radius of outermost closed isobar (ROCI), with the strongest winds far from the center, though Isbell shrank its wind field after completing the loop and acquiring a north-northeast trajectory.

-Throughout October 13, marked intensification of the cyclone occurred.
-Over a 24‑hour span, ending at 18:00 UTC, its central pressure fell from 1005 mb (hPa; 29.68 inHg) to 979 mb (hPa; 28.91 inHg) which was reflected in Isbell's winds more than doubling from 35 to 90 mph.
-Shortly thereafter, the storm made landfall in extreme western Cuba, near Guane, before emerging over the southeastern Gulf of Mexico.
-Isbell's brief stint over land did not hinder development, which continued unabated until 12:00 UTC on October 14 at which time it reached its maximum intensity.
-Situated to the south of Key West, Florida, Isbell attained winds of 125 mph which ranks it as a Category 3 hurricane on the modern-day Saffir–Simpson hurricane wind scale.
-Additionally, its central pressure bottomed out at 964 mb (hPa; 28.47 inHg).
-Around this time, a new low-pressure area formed 300 mi to Isbell's northwest over the Gulf in response to a powerful cold-core low over the Mississippi Valley.
-The cyclonic flow of this second system brought cool, dry air from the north and circulated it into the hurricane.
-This in turn caused the storm to become asymmetric in structure with radar imagery indicating little to no reflectivity along the western periphery of the hurricane.